ABOUT THE ARTIST

 Donald Lokuta earned his Ph.D. at The Ohio State University in Columbus, Ohio, received his M.A. at Montclair University and B.A. at Newark State College in New Jersey.
 Lokuta guest lectures extensively and is a Distinguished Professor Emeritus.
 Lokuta’s knowledge of the history of photography is extensive and he has curated many exhibitions.

-Donald Lokuta is represented by: HPGRP Gallery, 434 Greenwich St, New York, NY 10013 and VAGA/ARS (Visual Artist and Gallery Assoc. and the Artists Rights Society) 65 Bleecker Street, 12th floor, New York, NY 10012.
+Donald Lokuta is represented by: ARS (Artists Rights Society) 65 Bleecker Street, New York, NY 10012.